yay135/GTEx_NNLS_Deep_Learning/readme.md

 ### 2.6 Example tasks

 #### 2.6.1 cd into your data folder:
-Let's assume your task ready csv files are gathered in folder "test"
+Let's assume your task ready csv files are gathered in folder "test".
 ``cd test``

 #### 2.6.2 Run a deep learning tissue deconvolution task
 ``docker run --env RUN_TYPE=deconvolute --rm -v .:/app gtex_nnls_deep``

 Here "test" is the folder where your deconvolution task files are gathered.
-RUN_TYPE=deconvolute specifies the task you are running, it can be either RUN_TYPE=deconvolute or RUN_TYPE=single_t
+RUN_TYPE=deconvolute specifies the task you are running, it can be either RUN_TYPE=deconvolute or RUN_TYPE=single_t.
 #### 2.6.3 Run a deep learning single-tissue-type prediction task
 ``docker run --env RUN_TYPE=single_t --rm -v .:/app gtex_nnls_deep``
 #### 2.6.4 Run a customized task with customized data folder
-cd into your data folder first
+cd into your data folder first.
 ``cd [path/to/data]``

-Run the desired task
+Run the desired task.
 ``docker run --env RUN_TYPE=[single_t|deconvolute] --rm -v .:/app gtex_nnls_deep``

 Replace the RUN_TYPE parameters and data folder parameters for your own usage.
 ### 2.10 Output
 The output files will be in the same folder as your csv data files with added prefix.
-For deconvolution task, each new file has a prefix added to the front such as "deconvolute_[csv file name].csv"
+For deconvolution task, each new file has a prefix added to the front such as "deconvolute_[csv file name].csv".
-For single-tissue-type prediction task, each new file has a prefix added to the front such as "tissue_type_[csv file name].csv"
+For single-tissue-type prediction task, each new file has a prefix added to the front such as "tissue_type_[csv file name].csv".

 ## Team
 Fengyao Yan fxy134@miami.edu